Vietnam.vn - Nền tảng quảng bá Việt Nam

 A total of 35 different species have been recorded in the sewer system in Alachua County, Florida.
 (Photo: Alan Ivory, UF/IFAS)

-During the study, the cameras captured more than 3,700 animal images, recording a total of 35 different species, including amphibians, reptiles, and 12 bird species.
+During the study period, the cameras captured more than 3,700 animal images, recording a total of 35 different species, including amphibians, reptiles and 12 bird species.
 Raccoons were the most frequently seen, with more than 1,800 recorded occurrences.
 The second most frequently observed species was the Myotis bat, which appeared nearly 700 times.

-This finding helps scientists better understand how urban drainage systems affect the movement and distribution of wildlife in Florida.
+This discovery helps scientists better understand how urban drainage systems affect the movement and distribution of wildlife in Florida.

 Quoc Tiep (according to Express Newspapers)